amadeus4dev/developer-guides/docs/resources/itinerary-managment.md

 ## Predict the trip purpose from a flight

-Another API in the itinerary management category, the `Trip Purpose Prediction API`, predicts whether a flight is searched for **business** or **leisure**.
+Another API in the itinerary management category, the [Trip Purpose Prediction API](https://developers.amadeus.com/self-service/category/trip/api-doc/trip-purpose-prediction/api-reference), predicts whether a flight is searched for **business** or **leisure**.
 Our machine-learning models have detected which patterns of departure and arrival cities, flight dates, and search dates are associated with business and leisure trips.
 Understand why your users travel and show them the flights, fares, and ancillaries that suit them best.

 Below is an example to see if the flight from New York to Madrid from 2022-12-01 to 2022-12-12 is leisure or business.